 How to Improve Your Landing Page Conversion Rates

-Not every visitor who hits one of your landing pages will take the action you desire.
-Some people may bounce immediately, while others might read your content and then choose to leave or go to another page.
-Landing page conversion rates tell you the proportion of visitors who do convert into qualified leads by accomplishing your landing page goal.
+Landing page conversion rates tell you the proportion of visitors who convert into qualified leads by accomplishing your landing page goal.
+Not every visitor who hits a landing page will take the action you desire.
+Many people will bounce immediately, while others might read your content and then choose to leave or go to another page.

-For instance, a landing page is built for traffic from an email marketing campaign.
-This campaign intends to convert visitors to purchase a product or service as effectively as possible.
-By tracking the landing page conversion rate, you can assess whether it’s true.
-You can have a quantitative measurement of how well your page aligns with the interests of visitors.
-Having such an analysis makes it easier to improve your landing page, allowing you to see the impact of conversion rate.
+Take, for instance, a landing page created for traffic from an email marketing campaign The goal is to convert visitors to purchase a product or service as effectively as possible.
+By tracking the landing page conversion rate, you have a quantitative measurement of how well your page aligns with the needs and interests of visitors.
+This analysis makes it easier to improve your landing page and see the impact of these changes on the conversion rate.

-WordStream found its average landing page conversion rate as 2.35%.
+WordStream found the average landing page conversion rate to be 2.35%.
 The top 25% of landing pages in the same study converted at 5.31%.
 Some pages converted visitors at an even higher rate.

-- The number of people who converted (took the desired action), divided by the number of people who visited your page, multiplied by 100.
+The number of people who converted (took the desired action), divided by the number of people who visited your page, multiplied by 100.

-This simple math will identify conversion rate as a percentage, allowing you to understand which are the high-converting landing pages from the duds.
-Most analytics platforms, such as Google Analytics, can record the metric for you.
-Once this metric is analyzed thoroughly, you can start optimizing your landing pages to boost your conversion rate.
+This simple math will identify conversion rate as a percentage, allowing you to understand which are the high-converting landing pages and which are the duds.
+Most analytics platforms, such as Google Analytics, record this metric for you.
+Once you know the results you can start optimizing landing pages to boost the conversion rate.

-You can certainly increase your conversion rates for your landing pages and build high-converting ones by consistently optimizing them.
+The way to increase conversion rates for landing pages and building high-converting ones is by consistently optimizing them.
 The following are five straightforward things you can do to get the ball rolling.

-1. Step back to audit your existing conversion rate
+1. Step back to audit which factors are determining your current conversion rate

 You won’t know the best way to increase conversions until you understand why web page visitors are or are not converting.
-Luckily, there are many ways to analyze the different aspects of your landing pages.
+Luckily, there are many ways to analyze the various aspects of your landing pages.

 The audit of the user behavior on the existing landing page provides you immensely valuable insights.
-Website heatmaps can provide insights around the elements on your landing page that gets the most and the least attention.
-With such analyses in place, you can take a call to fix and optimize a troublesome element, such as a CTA button or an image on your landing page.
+Website heatmaps can provide insights around the elements on your landing page that attract the most and the least attention.
+With these insights, you can fix and optimize any troublesome element, such as a CTA button or an image on your landing page.

 Take the example below of an eCommerce store that sells baby products.
 The heatmap revealed that the baby’s face was a distraction to visitors.
-When the image was replaced with an alternative in the variation, site visitors started paying attention to the copy.
+When the image was replaced with an alternative in the variation, site visitors paid more attention to the copy, and conversion rates increased.

 2. One call-to-action (CTA)

-Your landing pages should have one clear aim, whether that’s to get users to fill in a form field, download an eBook, or take some other action.
+All landing pages should have one clear goal, whether that is to get users to fill in a form, download an eBook, or take some other action.
 Everything about the page — visuals, design, or copy — must align unanimously with one call to action.
 Declutter your landing page as much as you can.
 You can answer some crucial questions and know where you stand with this handy landing page analyzer.

 3. Introduce new landing page elements and test exhaustively

-Optimizing your landing pages is an ongoing process with ample learning at each step.
-You should continue to tweak and replace elements on your pages, as well as experiment with new ones, such as trying out new headings, copy, CTAs, images, colors, and more.
+Optimizing your landing pages is an ongoing process with learnings at each step.
+The best practice is to continually tweak and replace elements on your pages, as well as experiment with new ones.
+Experiment with new headings, copy, CTAs, images, colors, and more.
 Move things around and change the design.
 Seek components that convert visitors better than those you currently use.

-Take US shipping company, Open Mile, for instance.
-They tried out a new top section of a lead generation landing page.
+Take the US shipping company, Open Mile, for instance.
+They tested a new top section of a lead generation landing page.
 It used a different background color, a more prominent CTA, and altered text.
-They witnessed a massive hike in conversion rate that jumped from 3.95% to 13.11%.
-In terms of lead generation, that equates to a 232% improvement.
+They witnessed a massive hike in conversion rate – from 3.95% to 13.11%.
+In terms of lead generation, that equated to a 232% improvement.

 4. Enhance your landing page visuals

-A picture’s worth a thousand words.
-When trying to improve your landing page, visuals may also be worth many more conversions.
+A picture is worth a thousand words.
+When trying to improve your landing page, the right visuals may be able to generate many more conversions.
 Compelling images, explainer videos, and even animated GIFs are prime examples.
-They’re now far more often features of higher converting landing pages.
 However, while visuals may feel like they are the solution to an improved conversion rate, it’s not always the case.

-Hubspot offers a notable example.
-They ran an A/B test on an opt-in form.
-One version of the form contained an image, and the other did not.
+Hubspot ran an A/B test on an opt-in form.
+One version contained an image, and the other did not.
 The version without the image saw a 24% increase in sign-ups.

-As per the earlier example that illustrated heat maps, the positioning of an image can have ramifications on where people focus their attention.
-This is why it’s absolutely essential to run tests to improve your landing page conversion rates.
+As per the heat maps example, the position of an image has an impact on where people focus their attention.
+This is why it’s essential to run tests to improve your landing page conversion rates.

 Also, if there are videos or animations on your landing page, ensure they don’t slow down your page load time.
-Longer loading time leads to more friction.
-An ideal page load time should not exceed 3 seconds.
+Longer loading time leads to more friction and higher bounce rates.
+Ideally, page load time should not exceed 3 seconds.

 5. Leverage the power of social proof

-Social proof is a powerful concept in the digital world.
-People are more likely to take action if it gets recommended to them by others.
+Social proof is a powerful motivator in human psychology.
+People are much more likely to take action if it is recommended to them by others.
 Stories, evidence, and opinions have tremendous power to move people and influence their decisions.
 Therefore, adding social proof to your landing pages is an excellent way to enhance conversion rates.
-Such evidence may come in the form of a testimonial, review, or even a simple display of a brand’s popularity on social media.
+This could be in the form of a testimonial, review, or even a simple display of a brand’s popularity on social media.

 Optimizing your landing pages is one of the quickest ways to increase your volume of leads and sales.
-Similar to other CRO practices, you can improve your landing page conversion rates provided you have a sound understanding of your target audience.
+Similar to other CRO practices, you can improve landing page conversion rates as long as you have a sound understanding of your target audience’s needs.

-Through a regime of careful data-driven analysis that is combined with experimentation, you can certainly witness a hike in your landing page conversion rates.
+Through a regime of careful data-driven analysis combined with experimentation, you will certainly be able to improve landing page conversion rates.